-Written by Marketa Pape (2nd edition, updated on 11.04.2022).
+Written by Jaan Soone (4th edition, updated on 24.05.2023).

 In July 2021, the European Commission put forward the ‘fit for 55’ package of legislative proposals, aimed at ensuring the success of the European Green Deal.
 The FuelEU Maritime regulation is one of these proposals and, together with four other proposals, it seeks to steer the EU maritime sector towards decarbonisation.

 To support the uptake of sustainable maritime fuels, the Commission proposes to limit the carbon intensity of the energy used on board ships.
-Accordingly, the proposal sets up a fuel standard for ships and introduces a requirement for the most polluting ship types to use onshore electricity when at berth.
+Accordingly, the proposal sets a fuel standard for ships and introduces a requirement for the most polluting ship types to use onshore electricity when at berth.
 It puts the responsibility for compliance on the shipping company.

 Versions

-- April 2022: Sustainable maritime fuels – ‘Fit for 55’ package: the FuelEU Maritime proposal (2nd edition).
+- May 2023: Sustainable maritime fuels – ‘Fit for 55’ package: the FuelEU Maritime proposal (4th edition).

 Proposal for a Regulation of the European Parliament and of the Council on the use of renewable and low-carbon fuels in maritime transport and amending Directive 2009/16/EC |